Lansing Community College

 Who is eligible to apply for Perkins Funding?

 LCC academic programs designated by the State of Michigan as State-approved Occupational Programs are eligible to apply for Perkins funding for instructional equipment and projects, as well as professional development and training.
-Perkins funding is also used to support special population students enrolled in occupational programs through tuition grants, and other support services.
+Perkins funding is also used to support special population students enrolled in State-approved occupational programs through tuition grants, and other support services.

 How do I know if my program is a State-approved Occupational Program?